 Erie Insurance has been an institution for almost a century.
 Although the growth of the company from the vision of two men in 1920’s Pennsylvania is an American success story, people who make adverse Erie insurance claims after auto accidents are less likely to buy into the dream.

-Like many other companies, Erie Insurance will make claims difficult for you and seek to pay you as little as possible.
-The company will likely take you less seriously if you make a claim without enlisting the help of a personal injury lawyer.
+Like many other companies, Erie Insurance will make claims difficult for you and seek to pay you as little as possible. the company will likely take you less seriously if you make a claim without enlisting the help of a Maryland personal injury lawyer.

 Erie, according to the company’s website, was set up by H.O.
 Hirt and O.G.
 Crawford.
 In 1924, they drew up a plan for the insurance company on a 10-cent tablet which is today’s equivalent of a business prospectus.